 Here's an example of an estimate for a shoot for album artwork, but they have tons of other examples that are extremely helpful in estimating fees for various shoots.
 It seems like Wonderful Machine's blog archives may have shifted platforms and they are no longer easily searchable on their site, but a simple Google search for “Wonderful Machine Estimate” will still pull up many useful examples.

 If the licensing request is relatively simple in how the image is used, one trick I like to use is to price out an image using GettyImages.com as a reference.
 Getty has a built-in pricing generator for royalty-free image licensing.
 It's very similar to the FotoQuote software (itself an extremely valuable reference), with the benefit of being free.

 Choose any image, or an image that fits your genre of photography, and select the “Custom Rights” option for licensing.
 This will open a pop-up window that requires input from several drop-down menus, including use, usage specs (including size, circulation, and duration of license), and finally the market size for the use.

 After plugging in all the criteria, you are given a quote.
 While Getty pricing may not be perfect or even close to the industry ideal, what this does get you is a reference from which you can base your own work.
 As mentioned, any request for a quote is an opportunity for a conversation, and I'd invite you to engage in finding out your potential clients exact needs, as this will always inform the price.

 These are some of my go-to sources for estimating if ever I'm in a situation that is outside of my experience.
+In addition, be sure to consider not just the full fee, but common expenses and fees that you can charge for as a photographer.
 One thing I'm confident of is that we as photographers are all in this together.
 One should always try to gauge the market and what a fair rate is for any kind of photography.